d-bestari/ionic_liquid_Na-Pyr13-TFSI/simulation_input/README.md

     </pre>
     </details>

+    > 💡 Note: On HPC systems, you only need to load the required software (Gromacs) **once per session**.
+    > If you log out or start a new session, you need to load it again before running the commands.

   - Convert the .pdb to .gro format
     ```
     gmx_mpi editconf -f <file.pdb> -o <file.gro>
     ```